 7. “Bastards of Young” - album version.
 Again, no need to mess with greatness.
 Another one played on SNL.

 10. “Little Mascara” - album version.
-It comes close to having the same problem as “Hold My Life”, but the song is a drop-dead classic, so leave it.
+It comes close to having the same problem as “Hold My Life”, but the song is a drop-dead classic, so I’ll leave it alone.

 11. “Here Comes A Regular” - album version.
 One of the great album closers ever.